fsantanna/pingus/ceu/README.md

 end
 ]]

-For the sequential navigation from page to page, we use a simple loop
+For the sequential navigation from page to page, we use a direct loop
-@NN(loop_do,,loop_end) instead of an explicit continuation state.
+@NN(loop_do,-,loop_end) instead of an explicit continuation state variable.
-While the text advances in an inner loop (hidden in ln. @N(advance)), we watch the `next_text` event to fast forward it.
+While the text advances in an inner loop (hidden in ln. @N(advance)), we watch the `next_text` event that fast forwards it.
-The inner loop may also eventually terminate with the time elapsing.
+The inner loop may also eventually terminate with the time elapsing normally.
-To go to the next page, we simply `await next_text` again @NN(await).
+To go to the next page, we simply `await next_text` again in sequence
+@NN(await).
-Note that we don't need a variable (such as `displayed` above) to switch between the states "advancing text" or "advancing pages" which are not mixed in the source code.
+Note that we don't need a variable (such as `displayed` in C++) to switch between the states "advancing text" or "advancing pages" which are not mixed in the source code.

 <a name="continuation-passing-2"/>

 @SEC[[
-### Case Study: Story Screen, Transition to Credits Screen
+### Case Study: Transition to the *Credits* Screen in the *Story* Screen
 ]]

 @FIG_NEW(credits-anim.gif,